Call for Proposals

 We are seeking applications from freelancers and staff from all types of media outlets – international, national, local and community-based.
 Those who are awarded grants should publish or broadcast their stories in their affiliated media as long as EJN and its partner outlets are also given rights to edit, publish, broadcast and distribute the grantees’ stories freely.
 Freelance reporters should demonstrate a plan for publication or broadcast and are encouraged to provide a letter of interest from an editor.

-Connected to this opportunity are a couple of online media workshops that India Climate Dialogue and the Earth Journalism Network will be hosting on renewable energy issues and how to cover them in Maharashtra and Tamil Nadu.
-Although attendance is not required to apply for these story grants, we do encourage it, if only to help applicants learn about the various aspects and challenges facing renewable energy development and how they can make them into interesting stories.
+Connected to this opportunity are a couple of online media workshops that India Climate Dialogue and the Earth Journalism Network hosted on renewable energy issues and how to cover them in Maharashtra and Tamil Nadu.
+We encourage applicants to watch these webinars to learn about the various aspects and challenges facing renewable energy development and how they can make them into interesting stories.
+You can find recordings of those webinars on our webinar page here.

 Applicants should consider the following points when devising their story proposals: